-The Group has concentration of credit risk as 76% (2023 : 72%) of trade receivables are due from 3 third parties (2023 : 1 third party).
+The Group has concentration of credit risk as 66% (2024 : 76%) of trade receivables are due from 3 third parties (2024 : 3 third parties).
 The Group considers these debtors to be of good credit quality.

 The maximum exposure to credit risk in the event that the counterparties fail to perform their obligations as at the end of the year in relation to each class of recognised financial assets and contract assets are the carrying amount of those assets as stated in the statement of financial position.